radiantearth/ml4gd/06142018-washington-dc/README.md

 1. How to store labels and any parameters associated with those (such as uncertainty) in COG format?

 2. How to incorporate the LC taxonomy level (from WG 1) into the metadata?

+3. How to use imagery metadata to sample a representative set of tiles at global scale?

 (Additional topics may emerge from the morning session).